segp-uob/segp/README.md

 - Angular Javascript web frontend
 - Node.js application server

+Single page applications can be large and complex to develop and we don’t expect you to become experts in everything.
+But, we wish to give you a “taster” of everything so you can at least be able to say that you have tried them.

 ## Introducing the Design Brief: A Web App for “Serious Play”

 The assignment for this unit is to design and build a web app that is based around the concept of “serious play”.
 By serious we mean something that addresses a real-world problem or raises the profile of a serious issue but using playful techniques to engage.
 This isn’t a free license to just make a game!
 Your system has to incorporate serious real world applications and it’s primary purpose is not entertainment.
 However, in contrast your application has to have elements of fun and play in it which capture and sustain user attention.